MSLNZ/msl-package-manager/docs/cli_usage.rst

+.. _cli-usage:

 Command Line Interface
 ======================

-Once the MSL Package Manager has been :ref:`installed <install>` you will be able to install, uninstall, list and create MSL packages by using the command line interface.
+Once the MSL Package Manager has been :ref:`installed <install>` you will be able to install, uninstall, list and create MSL packages by using the command line interface. *You can also directly access these functions through the* :ref:`API <api_usage>`.

 install
 -------